 Children's work within Ely Diocese

 Children are spiritual beings with their own thoughts and feelings about God.
 Our role is to nurture and encourage them to grow to a full and mature faith in Christ and to help them find their place to serve in the church community.

 Children's Adviser Role

-This charity works to safeguard, defend and protect children and young people through campaigns and the provision of a range of services.
+We also support the work of The Children 's Society.
+This is a charity which works to safeguard, defend and protect children and young people through campaigns and the provision of a range of services.
 We partner with them to raise awareness of the issues affecting children and young people and they will often be represented at our training events.